A 2Cat-inspired model structure for double categories: Generating (trivial) cofibrations and cofibrant objects

 Our next goal is to provide a characterization of the cofibrations in $\DblCat$.
 In \cite[Lemma 4.1]{Lack2Cat}, Lack shows that a $2$-functor is a cofibration in $\TwoCat$ if and only if its underlying functor has the left lifting property with respect to all surjective on objects and full functors.
 A similar result applies to our model structure; indeed, we show that a double functor is a cofibration in $\DblCat$ if and only if its underlying horizontal and vertical functors satisfy respective lifting properties.

 \begin{notation} We write $U\colon \TwoCat\to \Cat$ for the functor that sends a $2$-category to its underlying category. \end{notation}

 \begin{rmk} The functor $U\bfH\colon \DblCat\to \Cat$, which sends a double category to its underlying category of objects and horizontal morphisms, has a right adjoint.
-It is given by the functor $R_h\colon \Cat\to \DblCat$ that sends a category $\cc$ to the double category with the same objects as $\cc$, horizontal morphisms given by the morphisms of $\cc$, a unique vertical morphism between every pair of objects and a unique square $\sq{!}{f}{g}{!}{!}$ for every pair of morphisms $f,g$ in $\cc$. \end{rmk}
+It is given by the functor $R_h\colon \Cat\to \DblCat$ that sends a category $\cc$ to the double category with the same objects as $\cc$, horizontal morphisms given by the morphisms of $\cc$, a unique vertical morphism between every pair of objects, and a unique square $\sq{!}{f}{g}{!}{!}$ for every pair of morphisms $f,g$ in $\cc$. \end{rmk}

 \begin{rmk} The functor $U\bfV\colon \DblCat\to \Cat$, which sends a double category to its underlying category of objects and vertical morphisms, has a right adjoint.
-It is given by the functor $R_v\colon \Cat\to \DblCat$ that sends a category $\cc$ to the double category with the same objects as $\cc$, a unique horizontal morphism between every pair of objects, vertical morphisms given by the morphisms of $\cc$, and a unique square $\sq{!}{!}{!}{u}{v}$ for every pair of morphisms $u,v$ in $\cc$. \end{rmk}
+It is given by the functor $R_v\colon \Cat\to \DblCat$ that sends a category $\cc$ to the double category with the same objects as~$\cc$, a unique horizontal morphism between every pair of objects, vertical morphisms given by the morphisms of $\cc$, and a unique square $\sq{!}{!}{!}{u}{v}$ for every pair of morphisms $u,v$ in $\cc$. \end{rmk}

-\begin{prop} A double functor $F\colon \AA\to \BB$ is a cofibration in $\DblCat$ if and only if \begin{rome} \item the functor $U\bfH F\colon U\bfH \AA\to U\bfH\BB$ has the left lifting property with respect to all surjective on objects and full functors, and \item the functor $U\bfV F\colon U\bfV \AA\to U\bfV\BB$ has the left lifting property with respect to all surjective on objects and surjective on morphisms functors. \end{rome} \end{prop}
+\begin{prop} A double functor $F\colon \AA\to \BB$ is a cofibration in $\DblCat$ if and only if \begin{rome} \item the underlying horizontal functor $U\bfH F\colon U\bfH \AA\to U\bfH\BB$ has the left lifting property with respect to all surjective on objects and full functors, and \item the underlying vertical functor $U\bfV F\colon U\bfV \AA\to U\bfV\BB$ has the left lifting property with respect to all surjective on objects and surjective on morphisms functors. \end{rome} \end{prop}

 \begin{proof} Suppose first that $F\colon \AA\to \BB$ is a cofibration in $\DblCat$, i.e., it has the left lifting property with respect to all double trivial fibrations.
 In order to show (i), let $P\colon \mathcal X\to \mathcal Y$ be a surjective on objects and full functor.
 By the adjunction $U\bfH \dashv R_h$, saying that $U\bfH F$ has the left lifting property with respect to $P$ is equivalent to saying that $F$ has the left lifting property with respect to $R_hP$.
 We now prove this latter statement.